 You have blisters in weird places

 A blister on your heel?
 Call a cobbler.
 A constellation of blisters inside your nose or mouth?
 Call a doctor.
-There are other illnesses that cause painful bumps on your body (such as STDs) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.
+There are other illnesses that cause painful bumps on your body (such as sexually transmitted infections) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.

 Your hair is coming out in clumps

 While lupus can affect either gender, 90 per cent of all diagnoses are in women between the ages of 15 and 44.
 And one of the most devastating symptoms of lupus is the loss of your beautiful locks, Lee says.
 You may notice your hair thinning and losing significant volume over a short period of time.

 Don’t miss these other reasons your hair is falling out.

 Your hands are freezing, even in the summer

 Many women have cold hands and feet, as many men can attest. (“Did you just marry me because you wanted a bed warmer?”)
 But if your fingers or toes often get extremely cold, turn blue, or feel numb it could be Raynaud’s syndrome.
 This syndrome is an illness that affects circulation in the extremities and can be a symptom of lupus, Dr. Lee says.